Diaphragmatic (Belly) Breathing

 Troubleshooting

-"I feel dizzy or lightheaded": You may be breathing too deeply or quickly.
-Slow down the pace and breathe more gently—the goal is relaxed, not forced breathing.
+"I feel dizzy or lightheaded." - You might be breathing too deeply or quickly.
+Slow down and breathe more gently—the goal is relaxed, not forced breathing.

-"My chest keeps moving instead of my belly": This is common initially.
-Try lying down or placing a light book on your chest to help retrain the breathing pattern.
+"My chest keeps moving instead of my belly." - This is common at first.
+Try lying down or placing a light book on your chest to help retrain your breathing pattern.

-"I feel more anxious when focusing on breathing": Some people with anxiety find breath focus initially activating.
-Start with very short sessions or try focusing on the exhale only.
+"I feel more anxious when focusing on breathing." - Some people with anxiety find breath focus initially activating.
+Start with very short sessions or try focusing only on breathing out.

-"I can't slow my breathing down": Don't force a slower pace—start with your natural rhythm and gradually extend exhales over multiple sessions.
+"I can't slow my breathing down." - Don't force a slower pace—start with your natural rhythm and gradually make your exhales longer over multiple sessions.

-"I keep forgetting to practice": Set specific times (upon waking, before meals, before bed) or use phone reminders until the habit becomes established.
+"I keep forgetting to practice." - Set specific times (when you wake up, before meals, before bed) or use phone reminders until the habit sticks.

 Frequently asked questions